wlmac/metropolis/api3.md

 For `flatpage` and `user`:
 Cannot be used.

+For `Flatpage, User, Organization, Exhibit, BlogPost`:
+You can pass a lookup query param with the format `?lookup=<field>` to change how the results are filtered. (e.g. `?lookup=username` if you want to filter by username instead of ID for `User`) Must be an exact match.

 ### Query

 `shrink_last_modified_before`ts modified before supplied time will just have a pk in place of the object.